Eugene Smith Grant

 The W. Eugene Smith Memorial Fund, Inc., a not-for-profit corporation qualified under Section 501(c)(3) of the Internal Revenue Code, independently administers the grant program that provides photographers with the financial freedom to carry out or complete a major photographic essay.
 For 2019, the amount of the grant will be $40,000.
 An additional $5,000 grant will be dispersed as a Fellowship, and two finalists deemed worthy of special recognition will each be given a grant of $2,500.
 All awards will be presented in a ceremony held in New York City on October 16, 2019.

 The Project Proposal which should be titled and begin with a single paragraph summary of the project.
-The proposal description may be more fully described; however, this should be concise, journalistically realizable, visually translatable, humanistically driven, and not exceed 500 words.
+The proposal description may be more fully described; however, this should be concise, journalistically realizable, visually translatable, humanistically driven, and not exceed 3000 characters (approximately 550/600 words).
 The applicant must affirm that the proposed project is ongoing and indicate how they will use the Smith Grant to fulfill it.

 IMAGES: Applicants can submit up to 40 images total.
 These should consist of representative images from the project being proposed to the W. Eugene Smith Fund.
 The applicant can include in his/her submission, past work clearly marked that represents the candidate’s vision and his or her ability to execute the project being proposed to the fund.